 When people are guests in someone else’s home, they are always looking for some way to help out.
 A lot of guests wake up early and want to have coffee prepared for the host.
 And others simply can’t function without it…me.
 That’s me…

 Even if you aren’t a coffee drinker, it is nice to have a cheap machine for guests to use.
-You can pick one up and it’s components for a pretty slim price tag and it will definitely be appreciated.
+You can pick up one and its components for a pretty slim price tag, and it will definitely be appreciated.

 DON’T Feel Like You Have To Cook Every Meal